craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The People....md

 	- We try to keep the peace here for the sake of our profits.

 ###### Politics
 - *Scavangers* are fools, and poor ones at that.
-Don't let them pull anything.
+Don't let them pull anything. `(Neutral)`
 - *Militants* are reasonable, just trying to work.
-Sometimes, we need them gone, but usually we can leave them be.
+Sometimes, we need them gone, but usually we can leave them be. `(Neutral)`
 - *Mercenaries* are terrible.
-Greedy, sneaky bastards.
+Greedy, sneaky bastards. `(Hostile)`
 - *Extramis* would be better off fighting against the Mercs, not with them.
-Shame we have to put them down too.
+Shame we have to put them down too. `(Hostile)`
 - Other *Troopers* are good folk.
 Even if we're not cousins, the blood we spill pushes us together.

 ##### Fallen